 NO. Parents are not part of the cohort.
 They are not allowed in the dressing rooms at any age group due to facility restrictions and as per the RAB Return to Ringette guidelines.
 Many facilities allow parents to be in the other areas of the building, such as the hallways or common areas, to help your child get on the ice safely (while adhering to masks and distancing rules) and then exit or follow the specific spectator protocols accordingly.

 Male coaches are not allowed in the female player dressing rooms (and similarly female coaches are not allowed in the male player dressing rooms) until players are dressed and ready.

 Players should just get used to coming dressed to the rink and getting parents to tie skates in the common areas permitted by the specific facility.
-All participants should leave the facility as soon as possible after the ice time and not be getting fully changed.
+All participants should leave the facility as soon as possible after the ice time rather than getting fully changed.

 Roster / Team Staff Questions

 Can our team have an on-ice helper to assist?

 “Non-Cohort Team Staff” (someone who regularly helps at practice while maintaining distance) are NOT permitted for AS-U12 age groups.
 This is because it is not possible for on-ice team staff to remain physically distant from these young players.